Rulox/react-atomic-structure/README.md

 ```bash
 npm run build
 ```
 1. Build CSS and JS files.
+With this command, the js will be minified, the bundle version will be used in the html.

 ```bash
 npm run lint